Babouin-Sibyllin/Digidoom-App/README.md

 Digidoom is a software that lets you quickly find back a digidot's IP address without any effort.
 Simply connect your computer via ethernet to the digidot and launch the program.
 A window will open in your default set browser displaying the digidot's menu.

 ## Setup
-Download the `Digidoom-Setup.exe` and launch it.
+Download the `Digidoom-Setup.exe` in releases and launch it.
 Install the app with your preferences and wire your computer with any ethernet cable to the digidot.
 Launch the program and wait for the new tab to open in your browser.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------